in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 We would want an inclusive society where every one has an equal chance to succeed.

-We are ready to offer our courses at substantial discounts and even for free for the right causes
+We are ready to offer our courses at substantial discounts for the right causes
   - We are and would want to support initiatives like women back to work
   - We want to help re-skilling for those who lost jobs.